-Take a length of Green wire, long enough to reach the Pre-Amp ground or Ground bus on the turret board and strip one end, hook it into the point where the 1M and Input Ground bus connect on the HI input jack.
+Take a length of Green wire, long enough to reach the Pre-Amp ground or Ground buss on the turret board and strip one end, hook it into the point where the 1M and Input Ground buss connect on the HI input jack.
 Solder this joint well.

-Cut another piece of Jumper wire long enough to reach the outer Tip terminals of both jacks.
-Strip each end, solder to the LO input only.
-Hook onto the HI input.
+Cut another piece of Jumper wire long enough to reach the other terminals of both jacks as per the layout.
+Solder in place.
+Run a jumper from the LO input jack Tip to the HI input jack Sleeve asper layout diagram.

 Use the pre-prepared piece of co-axial wire (follow Preparing Co-Axial Wire instructions below) and hook and solder the center core wire to the HI jack where the 1M and Jumper connect.
-Solder the outer shield to the Input Ground bus at a convenient ground bus location.
+Solder the outer shield to the Input Ground buss at a convenient ground buss location.
 Be very careful not to apply too much heat and melt the core insulation causing a short.

 Use the other pre-prepared piece of co-axial wire and hook then solder the center core wire to the LO jack, Tip terminal.
-Solder the outer shield to the Input Ground bus at a convenient location.
+Solder the outer shield to the Input Ground buss at a convenient location.